thunderlabs-tech/plant-friends/README.md

     - It's phrased as "proposed" so that if the person working on the card comes up with a better solution they can implement that instead, as long as it solves the problem described in the issue

+## Local Development

+We use [netlify-dev](https://github.com/netlify/cli/blob/master/docs/netlify-dev.md) to run a local version of the Netlify environment.
+This serves the backend lambda functions and proxies to the local client dev server to allow testing in a production-like environment.

+Netlify-dev will include all production environment variables in the local environment, so watch out.

+To start the Netlify dev server:

+    netlify dev

+This will start the `clients/web-app` local server and proxy requests to it from the local Netlify server whose address it will print out:

+    ◈ Server now ready on http://localhost:8888

 ## CI & CD

 Continuous integration is managed using Github workflows.
 See [`.github/workflows`](.github/workflows).